Rwanda Scouts Association: History

 Scouting in Rwanda began in 1940.
 In the following years a number of different associations developed.
 In 1966, these formed a joint body, the Association des Scouts du Rwanda, which was admitted to WOSM in 1975.

 The RSA hosted the African Scout Conference from September 3 to 7, 2007, in La Palisse Hotel in Kigali.
 This conference, preceded by the 4th Africa Scout Youth Forum, held on August 30 to September 2, 2007, had as a topic Scouting, an education for a peaceful world, united against violence.

-The RSA is supported by a number of European and American Scout associations, including the German Deutsche Pfadfinderschaft Sankt Georg, the Belgian Scouts en Gidsen Vlaanderen, the Association des Scouts du Canada and the Boy Scouts of America.
+The RSA was in the past supported by a number of European and American Scout associations, including the German Deutsche Pfadfinderschaft Sankt Georg, the Belgian Scouts en Gidsen Vlaanderen, the Association des Scouts du Canada and the Boy Scouts of America.

 Program and ideals

 The RSA is divided in four branches: